ahmetozdemirrr/ahmetozdemirrr/README.md

 Computer Engineer and Computer Science
 -----------------

-I am a 4th year student at Gebze Technical University; I have sufficient competence in areas such as artificial intelligence (Natural language processing), machine learning, RASA framewoek for smart assistants, system programming (with C language), Android development (with Java).
-You can also find my works on these areas in my repos.
+I'm a dedicated Computer Science and Engineering student at Gebze Technical University, proficient in system programming and machine learning.
+With a strong foundation in C, UNIX/Linux, and Python, I excel in crafting efficient, low-level systems and intelligent AI solutions.
+Check out my work to see my expertise in action!

 * 🌍  I live in Gebze/Kocaeli, Turkey
 * ✉️  You can contact me [here](mailto:ahmetozdemiir.ao@gmail.com)